ricardoromo/Listview-Multiselect/README.md

 # Listview-Multiselect
-It's a simple sample to simulate a multiselect Listview.
+It's a simple sample to simulate a multiselect Listview on iOS/Android using Xamarin Forms.

 # Preview